simonweniger/agentkit/README.md

-# Next.js + Encore TS Web App Starter
+# agentkit

-This is an [Encore](https://encore.dev/) + [Next.js](https://nextjs.org/) project starter.
+agentkit is build with [Encore](https://encore.dev/) as a backend + [Next.js](https://nextjs.org/) as a BFF and Frontend.
 It's a great way to learn how to combine Encore's backend capabilities with a modern web framework — perfect for building a web app.

 ## Prerequisites